Adult Baby Pacifier or Dummy

 Sucking is a natural reflex that exercises the tongue and mouth muscles while producing a soothing effect.
-To satisfy this innate need while allowing for proper oral development, orthodontic pacifiers are designed for the natural development of the jaw.
+To satisfy this innate need while allowing for proper oral development, NUK created orthodontic pacifiers designed for the natural development of the jaw.

-- Orthodontic pacifiers are based on the shape of a mother's nipple while breastfeeding and are therefore optimally adapted to the oral cavity
+- NUK® pacifiers are based on the shape of a mother's nipple while breastfeeding and are therefore optimally adapted to the baby's oral cavity

-- Conforms to mouth just like mother's breast during feeding
+- Conforms to baby's mouth just like mother's breast during feeding

 - Orthodontic design gently exercises tongue, palate and jaw, promoting proper teeth alignment